pydanny/pydanny.github.com/posts/2012-03-05-sorry-state-python-oauth-providers.rst

 -------

 03/05/2012 - Removed Velruse from the list of providers as it's lead, Michael Merickel, clarified that it is not a provider.
+03/06/2012 - Added a link to the PyCon OAuth sprints.

 ----